Graduate College | Henrietta Schmoll School of Health

 Holistic health is also known as integrative, complementary, or alternative healthcare.
 It crosses borders, disciplines, time, religions, and ways of healing to benefit individuals, communities, and the environment.
 Our holistic health studies graduate certificate draws from the best of modern scientific medicine and cross-cultural healing wisdom passed down over centuries.
 A Master of Arts in Holistic Health Studies degree is also available.

-Each new Holistic Health Studies certificate student will be considered for up to $2,500 in funding from these scholarship programs: Innovation in Holistic Health, diversity, alumni and academic achievement.
+New Certificate students are considered for up to $2,500 in funding from the following scholarship programs: innovation in holistic health, diversity, alumni and academic achievement.

-Certificate students employed by St. Kate’s corporate partners also receive a scholarship, reducing tuition costs by 10%.
+Certificate students employed by a St. Kate’s corporate or community partner may be eligible for a 10% tuition reduction.

 Integrate Holistic Health into Your Profession and Life